prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 ### Experimental Linux Instructions

+> [!WARNING]
+> **Experimental Support:** The following instructions are for experimental purposes only.
+PICA is not officially supported on Linux (for now), and you will likely encounter functional or UI-related issues.

 For users who wish to experiment with PICA on Linux, please be aware of the following:

-1.  **Tkinter Dependency (Linux):**
+1.  **Prerequisites:**
-    On Linux, you must ensure `tkinter` is installed.
-It is often not included by default.
+    *   **Tkinter Dependency:** On Linux, you must ensure `tkinter` is installed, as it is often not included by default.
         -   On Debian/Ubuntu: `sudo apt-get install python3-tk`
         -   For other distributions, use your package manager to install `python3-tk`.

-2.  **Virtual Environment Activation (Linux):**
-    To activate the virtual environment, use the following command:
+    *   **Virtual Environment Activation:** To activate the virtual environment, use:
         ```bash
         source venv/bin/activate
         ```

+2.  **Installation:**
+    Follow the standard installation steps outlined in the [Getting Started](#getting-started) section.
+While the commands should run, be aware that the application GUI may not function correctly.

 ---